Botcopy/docs/docs/responses/botcopy-custom-payloads.md

 Basic cards present structured information using a title, subtitle, body, and optional media like images, GIFs, and [videos](/responses/videos).
 They can also include [button](#button) actions for user interaction.

 **Usage:**
-Display detailed information with a visual layout, and provide interactive buttons for next steps.
+- Display detailed information with a visual layout, and provide interactive buttons for next steps.

 **Best For:**
-Highlighting key information and offering follow-up actions with buttons.
+- Highlighting key information and offering follow-up actions with buttons.

+**Why Use This:**
+- Visual Structure: Organizes content in a clear, visually appealing format.
+- User Engagement: Buttons guide users to take specific actions.
+- Versatility: Ideal for displaying information, media, and actionable next steps.

 #### Example Payload
 ```